Architecture of Uzbekistan

 Archaeological research on Central Asia has revealed architectural trends running parallel to the Acheulean era.
 In fact, remains of monuments from both the Stone and Bronze Ages have been found in the Surkhandarya, Tashkent, Samarkand, Fergana, and Navoi regions of the country.
 During the Middle Ages, Uzbek architecture flourished as a result of being a central link in the 7000 mi Silk Road.
 Timurid-period architecture from the 14th to 16th century, as well as the architecture of the Shaybanid era in the 16th century, contributed greatly to the development of Islamic architecture.
 In the 21st century, Uzbek architecture has been characterized by its balance of traditional design and modern innovation.

 Pre-Islamic architecture

 The earliest traces of human habitation in the area of Uzbekistan date back to the Paleolithic Era.
 Ancient settlements prove that the earliest architecture can be found in Sapallitepa (14th–17th centuries BC) and Jarkutan (9th–14th centuries BC).
 Buddhist monuments, namely Fayaz Tepe and Kara Tepe, have also been found in the Surhandarya region (1st–3rd centuries AD).
 Each of these sites reflect the different stages of Central Asian civilization.

-The ancient city of Khorezm is a significant factor in Uzbek architecture.
-Khorezm was established 982 years before Alexander the Great invaded Central Asia, over 34 centuries ago.
-Settlements of ancient Khorezm antiquity are defined by notable architecture, such as Janbaskala (4th century BC), Koi Krilgankala (2nd century BC–4th century AD), Toprakkala (1st century BC–6th century AD) and Ayazkala (2nd century BC, in the territory of Republic of Karakalpakstan).
+The ancient city of Khorezm was established 982 years before Alexander the Great invaded Central Asia, over 34 centuries ago.